ent-tbm/entgvsd1/sphinx/source/building.rst

 Plotting
 ====================
-In addition to the fortran programs, there are utility python and R scripts for generating map plots.
+In addition to the fortran programs, there are utility python and R scripts for for generating map plots and reformatting files to the GISS GCM ModelE file format.
 These are run by the Makefile after the fortran programs and can also be invoked at the command line.
+For python scripts, use python3.
+For R, use the command Rscript.

 .. code-block:: bash